fommil/fpmortals/manuscript/backmatter.md

 functions.
 The `Strict` language extension makes all functions and data parameters in the module strict by default.

-Going to the extreme we can use `deepseq`, `($!!)` and the `NFData` typeclass to get normal form evaluation:
+Going to the extreme we can use `($!!)` and the `NFData` typeclass for normal form evaluation:

 {lang="text"}
 ~~~~~~~~
   class NFData a where
     rnf :: a -> ()

-  deepseq :: NFData a => a -> b -> b
   ($!!) :: (NFData a) => (a -> b) -> a -> b
 ~~~~~~~~

-which is therefore subject to the availability of an `NFData` instance.
+which is subject to the availability of an `NFData` instance.

 The cost of strictness is that Haskell behaves like any other strict language and may perform unnecessary work.
-Opting in to strictness must therefore be done with great care, and only for performance reasons.
+Opting in to strictness must therefore be done with great care, and only for measured performance improvements.
 If in doubt, be lazy and stick with the defaults.

-A> There is a big gotcha with lazy evaluation: if an I/O action is performed that A> populates a lazy data structure, the action will be performed when the data is A> read, which can fail at an unexpected part of the code and outside of the A> resource handling logic.
-To avoid this gotcha, only read into strict data A> structures when performing I/O.
+A> There is a big gotcha with lazy evaluation: if an I/O action is performed that A> populates a lazy data structure, the action will be performed when the data A> structure is evaluated, which can fail in unexpected parts of the code and A> outside of the resource handling logic.
+To avoid this gotcha, only read into A> strict data structures when performing I/O.
 A>
-A> Thankfully this gotcha only affects developers writing low-level I/O code, with A> third party libraries such as `pipes-safe` and `conduits` providing safe A> abstractions for the typical Haskeller.
-Most raw byte and `Text` primitives are A> strict, with `Lazy` variants.
+A> Thankfully this gotcha only affects developers writing low-level I/O code.
+Third A> party libraries such as `pipes-safe` and `conduits` provide safe abstractions A> for the typical Haskeller.
+Most raw byte and `Text` primitives are strict, with A> `Lazy` variants.

 ## Next Steps